javierlorsan/interestellar/README.md

 “The Universe is written in a mathematical code” Galileo.

-Just press “s” key or mouse click and enjoy the journey watching stars, planets, black holes rotating and changing shape and celestial objects never seen.
+Just press “s” key or mouse click and enjoy the journey watching stars, planets, constellations, black holes rotating and changing shape and other celestial objects never seen.
 You can pause the journey when ever you want pressing “space bar” or mouse click and press “s” or mouse click again to continue (Sometimes the journey can take a few seconds to start).